Writing a Melody

 Motif writing (or motivic development)

-This is quite a traditional way of writing and developing a melody.
+This is a very popular way of writing and developing a melody.

-1. Play the scale of the key – try playing it going up and then play it going down.
-Make sure that you have got a good grip on how to play it.
+1. Play (or sing) the scale of the key – try playing it going up and then play it going down.

 2. Try picking out 3 or 4 notes of the scale.
 Mix up the order you play them in.